-Because the Founding generation considered navies to be less dangerous to republican liberty than standing armies, the Navy Clause did not elicit the same level of debate as did the Army Clause (see Article I, Section 8, Clause 12).
-Their experience taught them that armies, not navies, were the preferred tools of tyrants.
-Readers of Thucydides could view a navy as particularly compatible with democratic institutions.
-They were also aware of how much the economic prosperity and even the survival of the country depended upon sea-going trade.
-Consequently, the Framers of the Constitution imposed no time limit on naval appropriations as they did in the case of the army.
+The Framers were also aware of how much the economic prosperity and even the survival of the country depended upon seagoing trade.
+Consequently, the Framers imposed no time limit on naval appropriations as they did in the case of the army.

 The wisdom of granting Congress the power to provide and maintain a navy became evident during the two decades after the framing and ratification of the Constitution.
 As Europe once again erupted in war, American merchantmen increasingly found themselves at the mercy of British and French warships and the corsairs of the Barbary States.
-Only the rapid creation of a navy permitted the United States to hold its own in the Quasi War with France (1798–1800) and the War of 1812 with the British.
+Only the rapid creation of a navy under John Adams’s brilliant Secretary of the Navy, Benjamin Stoddert, permitted the United States to hold its own in the Quasi-War with France (1798–1800) and the War of 1812 with the British.

 The Navy Clause has changed little, if at all, in practice.
 Neither have the arguments for and against naval power.
 Indeed, many of the major debates over foreign policy that have taken place since the middle of the nineteenth century were adumbrated by those between Federalists and Anti-Federalists during the framing of the Constitution.

-Similarly, despite vast technological changes, the character of the Navy as a service, in contrast to the Army, has also changed very little.
-While the “citizen soldier” envisioned by the Founders has virtually disappeared from the Army of today, today’s sailor, both officer and enlisted, has much in common with his predecessor who manned the Navy of the Constitution, technical expertise of course excepted.
-Although service reforms beginning in the latter decades of the nineteenth century created a powerful Navy, the foundation of this Navy was laid by the likes of Hamilton, Benjamin Stoddert, the first Secretary of the Navy, and other Federalists who recognized the shortcomings of a navy limited to coastal defense alone.
+Similarly, despite vast technological changes, the character of the Navy as a service, in contrast to the Army, has not altered much.
+While the “citizen soldier” envisioned by the Founders has virtually disappeared from the Army of today, today’s sailor, both officer and enlisted, has much in common with his predecessor who manned the Navy of the Constitution, technical expertise excepted.
+Although service reforms beginning in the latter decades of the nineteenth century created a powerful Navy, the foundation of this Navy was laid by the likes of Hamilton, Adams, Benjamin Stoddert, and other Federalists who recognized the shortcomings of a navy limited to coastal defense alone.